Acoustic Research Laboratory

 With a Fiobuoy, Fiomarine has made it possible for ARL to develop an inexpensive, robust, self-contained and highly integrated bottom mounted data acquisition system.
 The PANDA is more economical and much less complex to handle and operate.

-Visit our Fiobuoy v Acoustic Release page for more information about how the Fiobuoy ‘all-in-one’ system is different from other underwater acoustic systems, or fill out an enquiry form to discuss your recovery solution with us.
+Visit our Fiobuoy v Acoustic Release page for more information about how the Fiobuoy ‘all-in-one’ system is different from other underwater acoustic systems, or get in touch to discuss your recovery solution with us.